What does it take to get an American released from North Korea?

 But on Tuesday, the regime released detained American college student Otto Warmbier, who has been in a coma for over a year.

-It's a significant move, since negotiating with a totalitarian regime is challenging, and it's not always successful.
+It's a significant move, since negotiating with a totalitarian regime is challenging -- and it's not always successful.

 Here's a look at some of the unique methods used to free detained Americans in North Korea: